 Air Date: 07.07.2020

-In today’s episode, we’re going to be addressing value investing, working with a team that you trust and you’re comfortable with, and the importance of coaching.
+In today’s episode, we’re going to address real estate value investing, working with a team that you trust, and the importance of coaching.
 It’s the first time we’ve had two guests on the show, so we’re excited to welcome Collin Shwartz and Chris Pomerleau.
 Together, they run Park Ave Capital, which focuses on acquiring properties in the Omaha area.
 They collectively own 600 units, and in addition to that, they both serve as coaches for newer investors.
 Collin additionally runs his own property management firm called Brick Town Management and is head of the largest Meetup in Nebraska with about 1000 members.
 In this episode, we discuss why they chose Omaha, investing within the path of progress, and making sure that you’re comfortable with the operator when evaluating a deal.
 We also talk about the importance of understanding risk, doing due diligence, and the revenue and cash flow increases you can create by utility bill backs and charging common area maintenance fees.
 Chris and Collin talk about coaching, giving back, and what they’re most proud of, as well as their number one goals for 2020, and the books we should all be reading.
 Don’t miss this episode!

 Key Points From This Episode: